frkosurf/voot-specification/VOOT.md

 * `voot_membership_role`

-If the key is not available in the set being sorted, the results are not sorted or sorted at the providers discretion.
+If the key is not available in the set being sorted, the results are not sorted or sorted at the provider's discretion.
 It is up to the provider whether or not to sort and by what key in what order if these parameters are not present.
 If the results are to be sorted, the value SHOULD be compared as strings and SHOULD be sorted case-insensitive in ascending order.